MetricDuck — Financial Analysis MCP server

 ## Tools

-- browse_company - Entity-axis navigation primitive — the front door for company research.
+- browse_company (Browse Companies) - Entity-axis navigation primitive — the front door for company research.

 Returns a single response containing identity, filing inventory by form type, **signal availability inline**, indexed range, and ranked drill-down pointers.
 Use this BEFORE any deeper tool — it tells you which signals fire for the company so your next call lands on the right axis (signal-axis, source-axis, or metric-axis).